 If the establishment of the UE-associated logical S1-connection towards the CN is performed due to an RRC connection establishment originating from a Hybrid cell, the CSG Id IE and the Cell Access Mode IE shall be included in the INITIAL UE MESSAGE message.

-If the establishment of the UE-associated logical S1-connection towards the CN is performed due to an RRC connection establishment triggered by a Relay Node as defined in TS 36.300 [14], the GW Transport Layer Address IE and the Relay Node Indicator IE shall be included in the INITIAL UE MESSAGE message.
+If the establishment of the UE-associated logical S1-connection towards the CN is performed due to an RRC connection establishment triggered by a Relay Node as defined in MFA TS 36.300 [14], the GW Transport Layer Address IE and the Relay Node Indicator IE shall be included in the INITIAL UE MESSAGE message.

 If the eNB has a L-GW function for LIPA operation, it shall include the GW Transport Layer Address IE in the INITIAL UE MESSAGE message.